rhkrohan/diabetes-predictor-regression/README.md

 - **Categorical Nature:** Most of the dataset features are categorical, necessitating the use of encoding techniques to convert them into a numerical format suitable for model training.

 This preprocessing step ensures that the data is in the correct format for training the machine learning models, allowing for accurate predictions and analysis.

+## Models and Results

+In this project, we applied various regression models to predict the likelihood of diabetes in patients based on 16 symptoms.
+The models used include Multiple Linear Regression, Polynomial Regression, Support Vector Regression (SVR), Decision Tree Regression, and Random Forest Regression.
+Each model was evaluated for its performance using metrics like R² score and accuracy.
+We also visualized the actual vs. predicted values and the residuals to understand the model performance better.
+Additionally, feature importance was analyzed to identify the most influential symptoms for predicting diabetes.

+## Visualization

+The project includes various visualizations to help understand model performance and feature importance:

+### Scatter Plot of Actual vs. Predicted Values

+- Helps visualize how well the model's predictions match the actual values.
+- Useful for identifying any patterns or biases in the predictions.

+### Histogram of Residuals

+- Shows the distribution of prediction errors to identify any patterns or biases.
+- A normal distribution of residuals indicates a well-fitted model.

+### Decision Tree Structure

+- Visualizes the structure of the decision tree to understand the decision-making process.
+- Helps in understanding the model's logic and identifying key decision points.

+### Feature Importance

+- Displays the importance of each feature in the Random Forest model.
+- Useful for understanding which symptoms are most influential in predicting diabetes.

+## Cross-Validation

+The project implements cross-validation to ensure the models generalize well to unseen data.
+This technique splits the dataset into multiple folds and evaluates the model on each fold.
+The results provide insights into the model's consistency and performance across different subsets of the data.

+### Analysis

+- **Cross-Validation Scores**: Provide insight into the performance of the model on different subsets of the data.
+- **Mean R² Score**: Gives an overall estimate of the model's performance.
+- **Standard Deviation**: Indicates the consistency of the model's performance across different folds.
+Lower standard deviation suggests more consistent performance.

+## Feature Importance

+For the Random Forest model, feature importance is calculated to identify which symptoms contribute most to the prediction of diabetes.
+This helps in understanding the underlying factors influencing the diagnosis.